Diathermy.

 Charged particles repel those with the same charge.

-It’s like north and south poles on a magnet attracting their opposites and repelling identical poles.
+It is like north and south poles on a magnet attracting their opposites and repelling identical poles.

 A negative electric field will also repel electrons.